sakkurax7/privacy-project/software.md

 The list is separated into topics and each service or software stated gives support for why you may want to stop using the service.
 As well as show alternatives to these services and why you may want to switch to them.

 ## Search Engines
+**:+1: I reccomend using:**

+Duckduckgo is my personal search engine.
+It's results are generaly worse than Google's for technical queries, but it works just fine for finding general information.

 **⚠️ You are the product:**